Who can enter?

 31. The entrant’s name must not appear in the Word file/PDF only the file’s title.

-32. The judges are John Hawke, Bill Manhire, and Jen Webb.
+32. The judges are Judith Bishop, John Hawke, and Paul Kane.

 33. ABR reserves the right not to award a prize.

-34. A shortlist comprising a maximum of fivepoems will be announced and those poems will appear in the March or April 2018 issue of ABR.
-The winner will be announced later in March or April at a ceremony to which all entrants will be invited.
+34. A shortlist comprising a maximum of fivepoems will be announced and those poems will appear in the March 2019 issue of ABR.
+The winner will be announced later that month at a ceremony to which all entrants will be invited.

 35. The judges’ decision is final, and no correspondence will be entered into about the judgements or the judging process.

-To be eligible, entrants must tick the declaration box on the online entry page or the printed entry form.
+To be eligible, entrants must tick the declaration box on the online entry page.

 I hereby declare that the poem entered in the Peter Porter Poetry Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered for the duration of this competition.
 I have read all the terms and conditions and agree to abide by them.